textX/textX/docs/scoping.md

 Two different models created using one single meta model (not using a scope provider like ScopeProviderWithGlobalRepo, but by directly loading the models from file) have different instances of the same model elements.
-If you need two such models to share their model element instances, you can specify this, while creating the meta model (enable_global_model_repository).
+If you need two such models to share their model element instances, you can specify this, while creating the meta model (global_repository=True).
 Then, the meta model will store an own instance of a GlobalModelRepository as a base for all loaded models.

 Model elements in models including other parts of the model (possibly circular) have unique model